i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/administration/authentication/openid-OPENID.md

 }
 ```

-Retrieve the following parameters to configure your i-Vertix:
+Retrieve the following parameters to configure your i-Vertix IT Monitoring:

 - issuer (Base Url)
 - authorization_endpoint